michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0025.md

 - n: an indication of potential opportunity
 - n: castrated bull
 ### Family
-steer: steerable, steerage, steered, steerer, steering, steers+;steerage: steerages;steerer: steerers;steering: steerings
+- steer: steerable, steerage, steered, steerer, steering, steers+
+- steerage: steerages
+- steerer: steerers
+- steering: steerings
 ### Examples
 - Asked about the role cybersecurity policy will play in his administration, he steered Americans toward bike messengers.
 - They transmit data wirelessly to an adapter that plugs into the car’s diagnostic port near the steering wheel.